 What to Expect When Building a New Home

-Whether you’re building an Elements Urban home or one of our sprawling Modern Farmhouses, new home construction contains many unknowns and can be overwhelming—especially if you’re unsure where to start.
+Whether you’re building an Urban home or one of our sprawling Modern Farmhouses, new home construction contains many unknowns and can be overwhelming.
+This especially can be true if you’re unsure where to start.
 Depending on square footage, weather conditions, and the availability of workers and supplies, the construction of a new home can take anywhere from four months to over a year.

 Things to Consider When Building a New Home

 Deciding to work with Elements to build your house is a big deal, and we want to make sure that important questions get answered.
 So, to help you out, we put together a comprehensive list of things to consider when assessing your home building timeline.

 - Determine whether you want to begin with a design or the lot.